VictoriaL-y/balances-and-transactions-api/README.md

 }
 ```

-The response includes an array of objects, each representing a daily balance with date, amount, and currency.
+The response includes an array of objects, each representing a daily balance with a date, amount, and currency.

 ### `GET /api-docs`

-An extra endpoint where you can visualize the API Documentation
+An extra endpoint where you can visualize the API Documentation with a [Swagger](https://swagger.io/specification/).

 ## How to start developing using this project?